-- 10.7.1 City Transit services will be provided in accordance with Section 4.4 of the Official Plan and this Secondary Plan. - 10.7.2 The Major Transit Station Areas and the planned Mobility Hub are identified on Map XX-12 - Transit and Travel Demand Management.
+- 10.8.1 City of Brampton transit services will be provided in accordance with Section 4.4 of the Official Plan and this Secondary Plan and Map 52 Conceptual Transit Services. - 10.8.2 The Major Transit Station Areas and the planned Mobility Hub are identified on Map 52-12 - Conceptual Transit Services.
 These station areas will provide higher order public transit service to the area.
-Development and public realm improvements in the vicinity of these transit stations will be designed to: - a) Provide direct connections for pedestrians and cyclists above and below grade, as appropriate; - b) Promote opportunities for the design of these transit stations and infrastructure to be integrated with development and the public realm. - 10.7.3 The location and design of streets, buildings and other facilities should prioritize transit and pedestrians and will give consideration to the following: - a) Convenient and safe access to stations and waiting areas. - b) Improving the transit users' and pedestrian experience. - c) The efficient operation of surface transit vehicles and improvement of the transit users' experience. - 10.7.4 Development and public infrastructure projects adjacent to the transit system will recognize and protect for possible future transit system improvements. - 10.7.5 The major road system within and abutting Heritage Heights consists of Arterial Roads and Collector Roads have been designed with sufficient flexibility to deliver bus routes within 400 metres of most residents and to conveniently serve commercial, institutional, and employment uses. - 10.7.6 Development, and streets and blocks, will be designed to minimize walking distances to transit routes and provide safe, convenient, attractive, and direct pedestrian and cyclist access to transit stops. - 10.7.7 Brampton Transit will determine the type and level of local transit service as well as the location of transit stops and shelters. - 10.7.8 The introduction of transit services to Heritage Heights will be phased based on acceptable operational and functional criteria. - 10.7.9 Transit supportive infrastructure, such as pavement markings at key stops, bus pads, street furniture and security features, will be incorporated into the design of such infrastructure with new development and infrastructure projects, where possible, to support existing and growing transit ridership.
+Development and public realm improvements in the vicinity of these transit stations will be designed to: - a) Provide direct connections for pedestrians and cyclists above and below grade, as appropriate; - b) Promote opportunities for the design of these transit stations and infrastructure to be integrated with mixed use, urban development and the public realm. - c) Transit stations will act as a focal point contributing to the character of its context and have an elevated architectural treatment that reflects its importance as a hub of activity for the community. - 10.8.3 The location and design of streets, buildings and other facilities should prioritize transit and pedestrians and will give consideration to the following: - a) Convenient and safe access to stations and waiting areas. - b) Improving the transit users' and pedestrian experience. - c) The efficient operation of surface transit vehicles and improvement of the transit users' experience. - 10.8.4 Development and public infrastructure projects adjacent to the transit system will recognize and protect for possible future transit system improvements. - 10.8.5 The major road system within and abutting Heritage Heights consists of Arterial Roads and Collector Roads have been designed with sufficient flexibility to deliver bus routes within 400 metres of most residents and to conveniently serve commercial, institutional, and employment uses.

+- 10.8.6 Development, and streets and blocks, will be designed to minimize walking distances to transit routes and provide safe, convenient, attractive, and direct pedestrian and cyclist access to transit stops. - 10.8.7 Brampton Transit will determine the type and level of local transit service as well as the location of transit stops and shelters. - 10.8.8 The introduction of transit services to Heritage Heights will be phased based on acceptable operational and functional criteria. - 10.8.9 Transit supportive infrastructure, such as pavement markings at key stops, bus pads, street furniture and security features, and bicycle parking will be incorporated into the design of such infrastructure with new development and infrastructure projects, where possible, to support existing and growing transit ridership.

-10.8 GO Station
+10.9 GO Station

-This plan is predicated on the development of The Grand Boulevard and on planned Major Transit Station Areas along the corridor.
+- 10.9.1 This plan is predicated on the development of The Grand Boulevard and on planned Major Transit Station Areas along the corridor.
 A major objective of the City is to facilitate and achieve a minimum of three Major Transit Station Areas which will be integrated into the City's existing transit network.
-The City of Brampton will continue to work with Peel Region and the relevant transit agencies to expedite the planning, design and construction of any proposed transit infrastructure.

-10.8.1 The GO Station planned at the intersection of the GTA West Corridor and the GO Train Corridor, as identified on Map XX-12 - Transit and Travel Demand Management, is intended to support the establishment of a high density, mixed use community and facilitate intermodal transit, linking directly to the Brampton and Zum transit systems.
+The City of Brampton will continue to work with Peel Region and the relevant transit agencies to expedite the planning, design and construction of any proposed transit infrastructure. - 10.9.2 The GO Station planned at the intersection of the Grand Boulevard and the GO Train Corridor, as identified on Map 52-12 Conceptual Transit Services, is intended to support the establishment of a high density, mixed use community and facilitate intermodal transit, linking directly to the Brampton and Zum transit systems.
 The Heritage Heights station will not include a public commuter surface parking lot associated with transit facilities.

-10.9 Active Transportation
+10.10 Active Transportation